 Course Code : MED-426 Maximum Marks : 100

-Credits : 04 Evaluation of Dissertation 75
+Credits : 04 Evaluation of Dissertation : 75

-Presentation of PPT : 05
+Course Type : COMPULSORY Presentation of PPT : 05

 Viva-Voce : 20

 Each student shall submit the dissertation along with a CD and Research Perspectives before the commencement of preparatory Holidays of Semester-IV.
-The dissertation has to be duly signed by the respective supervisors.
+The dissertation has to be duly signed by the respective supervisor.